infobloxopen/bloxone-python-client/src/fw/docs/ApplicationFiltersApi.md

 Update Application Filter.

 Use this method to update the specified Application Filter object.
-Category filters are content categorization rules that BloxOne Cloud uses to detect and filter specific internet content.
+Category filters are content categorization rules that Infoblox Cloud uses to detect and filter specific internet content.
 Based on your configuration, specific actions such as Allow or Block, will be taken on the detected content.
-BloxOne Cloud provides the following content categories from which you can build your category filters: Drugs, Risk/Fraud/Crime, Entertainment/Culture, Purchasing, Information/Communication, Business/Services, Information Technology, Lifestyle, Society/Education/Religion, Mature/Violent, Games/Gambling, Pornography/Nudity and Uncategorized.
+Infoblox Cloud provides the following content categories from which you can build your category filters: Drugs, Risk/Fraud/Crime, Entertainment/Culture, Purchasing, Information/Communication, Business/Services, Information Technology, Lifestyle, Society/Education/Religion, Mature/Violent, Games/Gambling, Pornography/Nudity and Uncategorized.
 Each of these categories contains sub-categories that further define the respective content.
 When you configure your category filter, you can add as many sub-categories as you need.
 You then add the category filter to your security policy and assign the Block action for the filter.
 Required: - id - name - criteria

 ### Example